-- (1) Engaging in Class Discussions (20 points) - You are expected to do all of the assigned readings and attend all class sessions - You are expected to engage actively in classroom discussions, reflecting on the topic and readings - The quality of contributions to class discussions is more important than the quantity of contributions - (2) Leading Class Discussions (20 points) - You will lead class discussions on the assigned readings during the semester; the readings will be divided up among the graduate students in the course - Your responsibilities are to get other students talking about the topic, to mediate the contributions of other students, to keep the discussion focused, and to guide the discussion to ensure that the social and policy issues are covered - Each discussion should last approximately 50 minutes - (3) Current Topics in Rural America (20 points) - You will lead one 15-minute discussion on topics of current interest pertaining to rural America - First, select a recent article from a newspaper that presents a topic of interest to rural residents - One week before your discussion, distribute a copy of your article to other class members, and submit a copy to the instructor - During your presentation, present a short summary of the article to the class, focusing on the social or policy issue - Facilitate a class discussion on the topic, encouraging participation by all members of the class - Your responsibility is get class members talking about the social and policy issues, using the article as an example
+- (1) Engaging in Class Discussions (20 points) - You are expected to do all of the assigned readings and attend all class sessions: - You are expected to engage actively in classroom discussions, reflecting on the topic and readings; - The quality of contributions to class discussions is more important than the quantity of contributions. - (2) Leading Class Discussions (30 points) - You will lead class discussions on the assigned readings during the semester; the readings will be divided up among the students in the course; - Your responsibilities are to get other students talking about the topic, to mediate the contributions of other students, to keep the discussion focused, and to guide the discussion to ensure that the social and policy issues are covered; - Each discussion should last approximately 50 minutes.

+See the course webpage for guidelines on leading a discussion and a schedule of discussion leaders.

+- (3) Current Topics in Rural America (20 points) - You will lead one 20-minute discussion on topics of current interest pertaining to rural America; - First, select a recent article from a newspaper that presents a topic of interest to rural residents; - One week before your discussion, distribute a copy of your article to other class members, and submit a copy to the instructor; - During your presentation, present a short summary of the article to the class, focusing on the social or policy issue; - Facilitate a class discussion on the topic, encouraging participation by all members of the class: - Your responsibility is get class members talking about the social and policy issues, using the article as an example.

+See the course webpage for a schedule of Current Topics discussion leaders.
-(4) Group Project (40 points)

-Over the course of the semester, graduate students will engage in a group project centered on the development of a heritage area in the Mississippi Delta.

-- Team up with two other graduate students in the course for this project - Select a particular issue related to heritage tourism in the Mississippi Delta, and conduct qualitative research on this project, using focus group interviews - Each group should conduct three or four focus groups, with each group member taking the lead on one group; each leader should have a specific research question pertaining to your issue in mind for their focus group - Identify subjects for your focus groups; each focus group should have 5 to 7 subjects, selected according to specified criteria - Conduct the focus group with your group members, according to procedures presented in class and readings - Once you have completed the focus groups, organize and analyze your results; each group member can use the results from all of the focus groups that your group completed - Submit a 15-page paper in which you discuss the particular issue and present your results, using quotes from your focus groups as evidence to support your points
+- (4) Group Project: Civil Rights Tourism in the Mississippi Delta (40 points) - Over the course of the semester, graduate students will engage in a group project centered on the development of a heritage area in the Mississippi Delta; - You will work in teams to complete the project, but each class member will conduct an independent study and write an individual paper; - We will focus on Civil Rights as a heritage theme in the Mississippi Delta, and conduct qualitative research on this project, using interviews; - You should have a specific research question that you want to study, and team up with one other classmate who has a similar question to collect data: - Working with your teammate, identify subjects to interview.
+During the 8th-10th weeks of the semester, you will set up and conduct these interviews: - We will review procedures for the interviews in class and readings; - Once you have completed the interviews, organize and analyze your results; Each group member can use the results from all of the interviews; - Submit a 15-page paper in which you discuss the particular issue and present your results, using quotes from your focus groups as evidence to support your points; Each group member should submit a paper addressing his/her own unique research question; - You will present the results of your research project to the rest of the class at the end of the semester.

+See the course webpage for more information on the papers and topics, and for a list of groups and topics.